-Engaging the next generation to become members in the American Legion Auxiliary is the important purpose of the Junior Activities program.
+Engaging the next generation to become members in the American Legion Auxiliary is the important purpose of the Junior Activities Program.

-Junior membership is open to girls from birth through age 17.
-The Junior Activities program prepares girls under the age of 18 to become active adult members of the organization by providing positive volunteer experiences that instill the ideals of the Auxiliary.
-These girls develop leadership skills while having fun and hopefully becoming the future leaders of our organization.
+Junior Auxiliary membership is open to girls from infancy through age 17.
+The Junior Activities Committee prepares girls to become active adult members of the organization by providing positive volunteer experiences that instill the ideals of the Auxiliary.
+These girls develop leadership skills while having fun and will hopefully become the future leaders of our organization.

 Teenage volunteers, called VolunTeens, follow in the footsteps of senior Auxiliary members by donating thousands of hours in service to our veterans.
 This special gift of time given by young people is one that ill or homebound veterans would normally have no opportunity to receive.
 From reading books to playing board games to writing letters to just spending time talking, VolunTeens provide veterans with a meaningful connection to today’s young America.
 Junior members who volunteer at a VA facility and have completed 100 hours of regularly scheduled VAVS volunteer service during the calendar year, prior to September 1, are eligible for the $20,000 James H. Parke Memorial Scholarship.
 Click here for more information.

 Junior members of the American Legion Auxiliary, as well as school-aged Sons of the American Legion members who often work alongside Juniors, may earn patches for activities in ALA programs, such as Poppy, Leadership, Americanism, Veterans Affairs & Rehabilitation, and more.
 Participating in the Patch Program is a terrific way to be involved in learning about the Auxiliary and our Legion Family, volunteering in the community, and serving our country’s veterans.